davis-berlind/mich/README.md

 ## Installation

-You can install the development version of `mich` from GitHub using:
+You can install the development version of `{mich}` from GitHub using:

 ``` r
 # install.packages("devtools")